arianehanbi/IBM_Data_Engineering/README.md

 < Dashboard: Cognos >
 1. IBM Cognos Analytics (You can either use IBM Cognos Analytics or Cognose Dashboard Embedded and Watson Studio)
 2. Cloud instance of IBM DB2 database

+< ETL >
+1. Connect to IBM DB2 data warehouse and identify the last row on it.
+2. Connect to MySQL staging data warehouse and find all rows later than the last row on the datawarehouse.
+3. Insert the new data in the MySQL staging data warehouse into the IBM DB2 production data warehouse.
+4. Extract data from a web server log file
+5. Transform the data
+6. Load the transformed data into a tar file

+< Pipeline >

+1. Extract data from a web server log file
+2. Transform the data
+3. Load the transformed data into a tar file

 <br>
 <br>